Xaviju/cinematrope/README.md

 <img src="https://raw.githubusercontent.com/Xaviju/cinematrope/master/design/cinematrope-logo.png" alt="Cinematrope logo" title="Cinematrope" align="right" />

-Cinematrope is a side project for learning pruposes (angular) and helps you discover the movie that you need to watch.
+Cinematrope is a side project for learning purposes that helps you discover the movie that you REALLY need to watch.

 Current features and roadmap are: